 1. 5G Monetization

-Carriers are investing in startups that can unlock new revenue streams from 5G, such as private networks, edge computing, and ultra-low latency applications.
+Future telecom investment will focus on startups that unlock new revenue streams from 5G, such as private networks, edge computing, and ultra-low latency applications.

 2. AI-Driven Networks